Hazardous waste

-Hazardous waste is waste that has substantial or potential threats to public health or the environment.
-Hazardous waste is a type of dangerous goods.
-They usually have one or more of the following hazardous traits:ignitability, reactivity, corrosivity, toxicity.
-Listed hazardous wastes are materials specifically listed by regulatory authorities as hazardous wastes which are from non-specific sources, specific sources, or discarded chemical products.
-Hazardous wastes may be found in different physical states such as gaseous, liquids, or solids.
-A hazardous waste is a special type of waste because it cannot be disposed of by common means like other by-products of our everyday lives.
-Depending on the physical state of the waste, treatment and solidification processes might be required.

-The Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal was signed by 199 countries and went into force in 1992.
-Plastic was added to the convention in 2019.

-Amount

-Worldwide, the United Nations Environment Programme (UNEP) estimated that more than 400 million tons of hazardous wastes are produced universally each year, mostly by industrialized countries (Schmit, 1999).
-About 1 percent of this is shipped across international boundaries, with the majority of the transfers occurring between countries in the Organization for the Economic Cooperation and Development (OECD) (Krueger, 1999).
-One of the reasons for industrialized countries to ship the hazardous waste to industrializing countries for disposal is the rising cost of disposing of hazardous waste in the home country.

-The Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal was signed by 199 countries and went into force in 1992.
-Plastic was added to the convention in 2019.
+Hazardous waste is waste that must be handled properly to avoid damaging human health or the environment.
+Waste can be hazardous because it is toxic, reacts violently with other chemicals, or is corrosive, among other traits.
+As of 2022, humanity produces 300–500 million metric tons of hazardous waste annually.
+Some common examples are electronics, batteries, and paints.
+An important aspect of managing hazardous waste is safe disposal.
+Hazardous waste can be stored in hazardous waste landfills, burned, or recycled into something new.
+Managing hazardous waste is important to achieve worldwide sustainability.
+Hazardous waste is regulated on national scale by national governments as well as on an international scale by the United Nations (UN) and international treaties.
+A controlled waste is subject to legislative control in its handling or its disposal.

 Types

 Universal wastes

 Universal wastes are a special category of hazardous wastes that (in the U.S.) generally pose a lower threat relative to other hazardous wastes, are ubiquitous and produced in very large quantities by a large number of generators.
-Some of the most common "universal wastes" are: fluorescent light bulbs, some specialty batteries (e.g. lithium or lead containing batteries), cathode ray tubes, and mercury-containing devices.
+Some of the most common "universal wastes" are: fluorescent light bulbs, some specialty batteries (e.g. lithium or lead containing batteries), cathode-ray tubes, and mercury-containing devices.

 Universal wastes are subject to somewhat less stringent regulatory requirements.
 Small quantity generators of universal wastes may be classified as "conditionally exempt small quantity generators" (CESQGs) which release them from some of the regulatory requirements for the handling and storage hazardous wastes.
 Universal wastes must still be disposed of properly.

-Household hazardous waste
+Household Hazardous Waste

 Household Hazardous Waste (HHW), also referred to as domestic hazardous waste or home generated special materials, is a waste that is generated from residential households.
 HHW only applies to waste coming from the use of materials that are labeled for and sold for "home use".
 Waste generated by a company or at an industrial setting is not HHW.

 The following list includes categories often applied to HHW.
 It is important to note that many of these categories overlap and that many household wastes can fall into multiple categories: